man27382210/tutorial-graphql/docs/play/apollo/README.md

 # Apollo Client

-For this example, we will use `Apollo Client` to get Star Wars info.
+For this tutorial, we will use `Apollo Client` to get Star Wars info.

 ## Overview